IMPACT OF A SINGLE REVIEWER ON CERTAINTY OF EVIDENCE ASSESSMENT IN NETWORK META-ANALYSIS

 Description

 Background: COVID-19 has driven the need for timely evidence to inform decision-making.
 However, summarizing the rapidly growing evidence has been a challenge.
-Systematic reviews with network meta-analyses (NMA) provide a complete, broad, and updated view of the evidence making it the best type of evidence synthesis to inform the development of practice recommendations.
+Systematic reviews with network meta-analyses (NMA) provide a complete, broad, and updated view of the evidence, making it the best type of evidence synthesis to inform the development of practice recommendations.
 The rating of certainty of evidence (CoE) is a crucial step that determines the conclusions from the review, but it can be very time-consuming in the context of NMA.
-To our knowledge, there is no empirical evidence regarding the impact of having a single reviewer conduct CoE assessments in the context of NMA.
+To our knowledge, there is no empirical evidence regarding the impact of having a single reviewer conducting CoE assessments in the context of NMA.

-Objectives: To evaluate the impact of CoE assessments by a single reviewer versus two reviewers on the evidence summaries of NMA
+Objectives: To evaluate the impact of CoE assessments by a single reviewer versus two reviewers on the evidence summaries of NMA.